olobatuy/jdkong.github.io/_teaching/2017-10-28-teaching-statement.md

 ---
 title: "Teaching Statement"
 collection: teaching
-type: ""
+type:
 permalink: /teaching/2017-10-28-teaching-statement
-venue: ""
+venue:
-date: 2017-10-28
+date:
-location: ""
+location:
 ---

 My love for teaching dates back to my Primary School days.
 When I realized that Mathematics was a nightmare for most of my classmates, I decided to study Mathematics on a daily basis, with the aim of understanding more than what was done in class; so as to be the only person that could solve challenging problems given to us by our primary school teacher.
 Hence, I had the opportunity to go to the board to solve problems for my classmates, which is something I very much cherish.
-I equally had many pupils bringing gifts for me everyday since they wanted to be my friends.
+I equally had many pupils bringing gifts for me everyday since they wanted to be my my friends.
 I used to feel excited whenever I was given the opportunity to solve intricate problems for my classmates.
-The profoundity of the ineffable feeling of triumph and the urge to remain the best made me interested in teaching  and  end me the nakename ``Prof''  right from Primary School .
+The profoundity of the ineffable feeling of triumph and the urge to remain the best made me interested in teaching and end me the nakename "Prof" right from Primary School .

 My experiences in teaching are wide.
 Upon graduating from High School, I took the Mathematics competitive entrance examination  into the Advanced Teachers' Training College Annex Bambili which was then under the Faculty of Education in the University